cmu-variability/cmu-variability.github.io/_projects/grace.md

 ---

 ## Background

-- Sighted people often rely on visual cues (e.g., pointing/using spatial references) to indicate areas of interest during screen-based discussions.
-However, blind and low vision individuals cannot perceive these references, leading to difficulties in shared attention.
+- **Challenge:** Sighted people often rely on visual cues (e.g., pointing/using spatial references) to indicate areas of interest during screen-based discussions.
+However, blind and low-vision individuals cannot perceive these references, leading to difficulties in shared attention.
 The GRACE project (Gaze and Gesture Recognition for Accessible Communication and Engagement) addresses this by developing a system that uses gaze and gesture data to infer which screen object is being referenced.
-Our preliminary model can identify these regions of interest.
-We are running a study where participants will verbally describe a series of screen layouts while their gaze is tracked for 90-minute sessions.
-The goal is to collect gaze/gesture data to further train our model to detect interface elements and their locations.
-We analyze gaze data/language patterns, refine model logic, and evaluate its output.
-This will improve GRACE’s ability to produce clear, screen-reader-compatible descriptions and enable inclusive design conversations.
 ---

-## Solution
+## Model

-- GRACE integrates computer vision, natural language processing, and assistive output to translate non-verbal visual cues into accessible descriptions.
+- **Solution:** GRACE integrates computer vision, natural language processing, and assistive output to translate non-verbal visual cues into accessible descriptions.
 When a user gestures or gazes at part of the screen during a conversation, our system captures that input and infers which interface element is being referenced.
-- Using a custom-built pipeline, GRACE maps gestures and gaze points to screen coordinates, identifies nearby objects (e.g., buttons, text boxes, icons), and generates textual references.

 ---

 ## Want to learn more?